jeffbski/waverider/README.md

 ## Why build another CMS/blog?

-I have not found a CMS/blog with my desired feature set that is fast and simple.
+I have not found a CMS/blog with my desired feature set that is also fast and simple.
 The evented nature of Node.js is a compelling platform for realtime delivery and scalability.
-I believe that building a lightweight CMS/blog architecture on Node.js will be more successfull than tring to retrofit an existing project.
+I believe that building a lightweight CMS/blog architecture on Node.js will be more successfull (and enjoyable) than tring to retrofit an existing project.

-This platform will allow me to use the latest technologies and practices, and even if this proves fruitless, it will nonetheless be a great experiment and learning space for testing out these technologies.
+This platform will allow me to use the latest technologies and practices, and even if this proves fruitless, it will nonetheless be a great experiment and learning space for testing out these new technologies.

 ## Planned technology stack